Written on 10.04.18 by Christian Rossow

 We have just assigned the seminars to all students.
 You can see the outcome on your personal status page in CMS.
 We're happy that all students found a slot in one of the selected seminars.
 We will soon send you further instructions on how to proceed.
-Please notify...
-Read more
+Please notify us ASAP in case you will not use the… Read more

 We have just assigned the seminars to all students.
 You can see the outcome on your personal status page in CMS.
 We're happy that all students found a slot in one of the selected seminars.
 We will soon send you further instructions on how to proceed.
 Please notify us ASAP in case you will not use the seminar slot assigned to you.

 To those of you that would like to register for a second seminar: Most seminars are full, but there are still a few free slots in the Secure Compilation and Security Testing Lab seminars.
 Please ask the instructors via email if you're interested to register for these free slots.
 No such action is required if you are already in these seminars with your current assignment visible in CMS.

 This virtual seminar is used to distribute students among the available actual seminars.
 To register for any of the other seminars that are offered by CISPA, you have to you register for this meta seminar.
 You can select up to three seminars you would like to take, and will then be automatically assigned to one of them on April 10th.

 We aim to provide a fair mapping that respects your wishes, but at the same time also respects the preferences of your fellow students.

 Experience has shown that particular seminars are more popular than others, yet these seminars cannot fit all students.
 We thus encourage students to select their preferences for all available seminars, which eases the process to assign students that do not fit the overly popular seminars to another, less crowded one.
 Each student must therefore give at least two neutral (“OK”) or positive (“Good”) preferences.